 Dr. Brian Pugh is the executive director of the Stennis Center for Public Service.
-Dr. Pugh previously served as deputy executive director of the Mississippi Department of Finance and Administration, as fiscal policy advisor and director of finance for the Office of the Governor, and as a legislative budget analyst for the Legislative Budget Office.
+He previously served as deputy executive director of the Mississippi Department of Finance and Administration, as fiscal policy advisor and director of finance for the Office of the Governor, and as a legislative budget analyst for the Legislative Budget Office.
 He worked for the Stennis Center as a student at Mississippi State University (MSU) and briefly after graduation before beginning his career in state government.

-He was nominated by Mississippi Governor Phil Bryant and confirmed by the Mississippi Senate to serve on the board of the Mississippi Home Corporation, which is a state-chartered authority established to help meet affordable housing needs.
-He also serves as a member of the Association for Budgeting & Financial Management and the American Society for Public Administration.
+He was nominated by Mississippi Governor Phil Bryant and confirmed by the Mississippi Senate to serve on the board of Mississippi Home Corporation, a state-chartered authority established to help meet affordable housing needs.
+He is also a member of the Association for Budgeting & Financial Management and the American Society for Public Administration.

 Dr. Pugh is the author of the book, “Chaos and Compromise: The Evolution of the Mississippi Budgeting Process.”